Carl Junction School District voters pass $7 million bond issue

 “The process will start right away,” he said.
 “The board went through and approved Crossland as our construction manager back in November.
 We’ve already started some of the preliminary work on it.
 They will hit it full speed, probably starting Wednesday.
 They’ve helped with planning up to this point, so we’re hopeful a majority of the work will start and be completed this summer.”

-The district will keep its debt-service levy at 98 cents per $100 of assessed valuation, but extend the the length of time it will need to pay off its current and new debt.
-The new term is set to expire in 2034.
+The district will keep its debt-service levy at 98 cents per $100 of assessed valuation.
+The bond is scheduled to mature at the same time the district's current debt was scheduled to be paid off in 2034.

 The district’s current tax rate is made up of an operating levy of $3.04 and the 98-cent debt-service levy, for a total of $4.02 per $100 of assessed valuation.
 Under that rate, the owner of a $100,000 home pays approximately $764 in school taxes annually.